16-04-2026

 The advantages in Professional Applications

-In the printing and packaging sector, for example, it enables brand consistency to be maintained across different print runs and substrates, while in the textile industry it ensures color uniformity between production batches separated in time and location.
+In the printing and packaging sector, for example, it enables brand consistency to be maintained across different print runs and substrates, while in the textile industry it ensures colour uniformity between production batches separated in time and location.

 From an economic perspective, investment in this technology results in substantial savings derived from:

-- reduction of material waste,
+• reduction of material waste,

-- minimization of rework,
+• minimization of rework,

-- optimization of product development time.
+• optimisation of product development time.

 All of these factors make spectrophotometry not only a tool for technical precision, but also a strategic asset for business competitiveness.